 To confirm that the backup process finished successfully, simply look under the entry Latest Backup near the bottom of the Finder window to find the date and time.

-How to restore your iPhone in macOS Catalina
+How to restore your iPhone without iTunes

 To restore your iOS device from a backup stored on your Mac, do the following:

 1) Firstly, connect your device with iOS 13 or later to a Mac running macOS Catalina 10.15+.

 2) Open a new Finder window by clicking the desktop, then select the File menu and choose the command New Finder Window or press Command – N on the keyboard.